Ljut/Clear-terminal-screen-on-mac/README.md

 If you want to actually clear terminal screen without scrolling, then this command is for you!
 (This command also works with linux!)

 # What you need
-you will need gcc compiler and Apple Developer tools to make your own binary, but if you aren't able to secure them, you can use precompiled binaries in bin/ directory, in which case you'll skip to second step in manuall instalation
+you will need gcc compiler and Apple Developer tools to make your own binary, but if you aren't able to secure them, you can use precompiled binaries in bin/ directory, in which case you'll skip to second step in manuall instalation.

+curent precompiled binaries are for:

+- mac with M1 arm
+- linux 64bit amd64

 # How to install from install.sh
 Open a terminal in directory where is install.sh and run